akhilsankar1993/my_blog/content/posts/setting_up_the_nodemcu.md

 I was trying to setup the NodeMCU to work on OSX Sierra, which gave me a couple of issues.
 This is the process I had to run to get the Arduino environment correctly configured to flash to the dev board.

-On the Arduino environment (), you'll need to go to _Preferences -> Additional Boards Manager URLs -> and add_ `http://arduino.esp8266.com/stable/package_esp8266com_index.json`
+On the Arduino environment, you'll need to go to _Preferences -> Additional Boards Manager URLs -> and add_ `http://arduino.esp8266.com/stable/package_esp8266com_index.json`

 Then go to _Tools->Boards Manager->_, search for and install the `esp8266` package (I'm using 2.3.0).